Coronavirus (COVID-19) Updates

-If the vehicle belongs to a resident of the property, the property owner must direct the vehicle owner to remove or repair the vehicle by the due date listed in the Official Notice.
-The property owner must make a substantial effort to have the tenant repair or remove the vehicle from the property.
-If the property owner makes a substantial effort to have the tenant comply with the Official Notice, the Inspection Unit's enforcement action will be with the owner of the vehicle.
+If the vehicle owner lives at the property, the property owner must tell them to remove or repair the vehicle.
+The vehicle owner must remove or repair the vehicle by the due date in the Official Notice.
+The property owner must make an effort to have the tenant repair or remove the vehicle from the property.
+If the property owner does make a substantial effort, our enforcement action will focus on the vehicle owner.

-The Inspection Unit will work with both the property owner and the vehicle owner if there is a good faith effort to comply with the Official Notice.
-An extension may be possible when there is an active effort to repair or remove the vehicle.
+We will work with all parties if there is a good faith effort to follow the Official Notice.
+We may issue an extension if there is an active effort to repair or remove the vehicle.

-When enforcement becomes necessary, a ticket (first one, $177.00) will be issued to the property owner and/or vehicle owner if the vehicle is not repaired or removed by the due date.
-A second due date is set, typically 10 days to two weeks, and a second ticket ($303.00) will be issued if the vehicle is not repaired or removed by the second due date.
-Then, a third due date, typically 10 days to two weeks will be set.
-If the vehicle is still not repaired or removed by the third due date, a third ticket ($366.00) will be issued.
+We may issue a ticket to the property owner and/or vehicle owner if the is not resolved by the due date.
+The first ticket is $177.00.
+Then the inspector will set a new due date, usually in 10 days to two weeks.
+We may issue a $303.00 ticket if the vehicle is not repaired or removed by the second due date.
+Then, the inspector will set a third due date, typically in 10 days to two weeks.
+If the vehicle is still not repaired or removed by the third due date, we may issue $366.00 ticket.
 The vehicle is then tagged by the inspector and will be towed from the property in 72 hours.

-Please note: If this violation is not viewable from the public sidewalk or street, we may seek your permission to enter onto your property to view the violation.
-Please provide a valid telephone number or email address so that we may follow-up for the permission.
-Your prompt response will enable us to inspect for the violation without further delay
+If the vehicle is not visible from public property, we may ask to step onto your property to see it.
+Please provide a valid telephone number or email address so that we may follow-up.
+Your prompt response will help us inspect without further delay

 - Report an Inoperable Car on Street Only